-Overview: For more than 30 years Holohil Systems Ltd. has supported endangered species research and educational work for a variety of agencies and researchers.
-We have donated transmitters and services predominately for bat and raptor research.
-While we still have a strong commitment to these two groups of animals, we wish to extend our support to other species that have not previously been included.
-To this end, we wish to extend our support to research projects that have of high value for their species, a sound research design, and a positive conservation intention.
-We are proud to introduce our new Holohil Grant Program which aims to offer Holohil transmitters at a reduced (or no) cost to projects deserving of support.
+Overview: For more than 35 years Holohil has supported endangered species research and educational work for a variety of agencies and researchers.
+During that time, we have donated transmitters predominately for bat and raptor research.
+While we still have a strong commitment to these groups of animals, we wish to extend our support to other species that have not previously been included.
+To this end, we are extending our support to research projects that are of high value for their species, have a sound research design, and have a positive conservation intention.
+In 2016, we introduced our new Holohil Grant Program (HGP), which aims to offer Holohil transmitters at a reduced (or no) cost to projects deserving of support.
+Since its inception, the HGP has awarded more than $35,000.00 in transmitters to projects around the globe.

 Holohil Grant Program would like to support projects that generally meet the following criteria: